MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup-overview.md

 **Teamwork habits** and its features are available to users with a Microsoft Viva Insights license with an applicable [service plan](/viva/insights/personal/overview/plans-environments).

 You can access **Teamwork habits** through the Viva Insights app on the web or in Teams.
 To access through Teams, you'll need to set up the Viva Insights app in Teams.
-For details, refer to  [Install, pin, and configure the app](../../org-team-insights/org-trends.md#install-pin-and-configure-the-app).
+For details about setting up the app, refer to  [Install, pin, and configure the app](../../personal/teams/viva-teams-app-install.md).
+For more information about Teamwork habits, refer to [Teamwork habits](../../org-team-insights/teamwork-habits.md).

 ## Organization trends